NSHipster/articles/2019-02-18-swift-api-pollution.md

 If it makes sense to do so,
-consider packaging functionality provided by types and methods in a separate module from any extensions you provide to built-in types to improve their usability.
+consider packaging functionality provided by types and methods in a module that is separate from any extensions you provide to built-in types to improve their usability.
 Until it's possible to pick and choose which behavior we want from a module, the best option is to give consumers the choice to opt-in to features